WHAT IS A KITE?

 Spars support the structure of many kites.
 The spars form the framework or skeleton of a kite.
 The spars may be formed from wood (such as bamboo, spruce, or pine), plastic, fiberglass, or graphite.
 Depending on the kite style and the location of the spars, they may be rigid or flexible.
 Soft kites derive their structure from the force of the wind inflating the kite and its pockets, not on a rigid frame, to give the kite its shape.
 These kites may change their shape depending on the force of the wind.
 Soft kites have no spars.

-The flying line or tether is the final component of any kite.
+The flying line or tether is a key component of any kite.
 The flying line, connected to the kite in the air and to a person or anchor on the ground, creates tension that allows the kite to use wind energy to keep the kite aloft.
 Different kites require flying lines of different strengths; the flying line must be strong enough to hold a kite in various wind conditions, but the diameter of the flying line needs to be as small as possible to create a minimum of drag from wind resistance.
 This is especially true for small, lightweight kites.